4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

 ### Version 1.4.8
 - Sometimes less is more.
-Removed most of the obfuscating on TCP PowerShell revshell, because it triggers e.g. Defender ATP
+Removed the obfuscating on TCP/UDP PowerShell revshells, because it actually triggers AV more than it bypasses and the payload got really big :-) Still using randomization.

 ### Version 1.4.6